argoproj/argo-cd/docs/operator-manual/app-sync-using-impersonation.md

 Argo CD supports syncing `Application` resources using the same service account used for its control plane operations.
 This feature enables users to decouple service account used for application sync from the service account used for control plane operations.

 By default, application syncs in Argo CD have the same privileges as the Argo CD control plane.
 As a consequence, in a multi-tenant setup, the Argo CD control plane privileges needs to match the tenant that needs the highest privileges.
 As an example, if an Argo CD instance has 10 Applications and only one of them requires admin privileges, then the Argo CD control plane must have admin privileges in order to be able to sync that one Application.
-Argo CD provides a multi-tenancy model to restrict what each Application can do using `AppProjects`, even though the control plane has higher privileges, however that creates a large attack surface since if Argo CD is compromised, attackers will gain cluster-admin access to the cluster.
+This provides an opportunity for malicious tenants to gain admin level access.
+Argo CD provides a multi-tenancy model to restrict what each `Application` is authorized to do using `AppProjects`, however it is not secure enough and if Argo CD is compromised, attackers will easily gain `cluster-admin` access to the cluster.

-Some manual steps will need to be performed by the Argo CD administrator in order to enable this feature.
+Some manual steps will need to be performed by the Argo CD administrator in order to enable this feature, as it is disabled by default.

 !!! note
     This feature is considered alpha as of now.
 Some of the implementation details may change over the course of time until it is promoted to a stable status.
 We will be happy if early adopters use this feature and provide us with bug reports and feedback.